AkshayaBhati/ESE-519-Lab-2A/README.md

 <img width="361" alt="2a2" src="https://user-images.githubusercontent.com/114259992/196343685-3b29457e-4ae9-426d-ab23-cd975bd1d427.png">

 The basic circuitry WS2812 LED needs to operate is data pins, a capacitor, a resistoe with value 150 and the supply.

-2. How do you connect a WS2812 to a microcontroller?

-Ans: Connect GND of microcontroller to GND of WS2812, a gpio pin of microcontroller controlled using PIO to data in (DI) pin of ws2812.

-3. How does a WS2812 translate bits to color values?

-Ans: Bits are sent sequentially to the module to turn on and off the led so fast that we can see a color generated as we wanted.

-4. How do you send a single 1 or 0 bit to the WS2812?

-Ans: Make DI pin high or low using data pin of microcontroller.

-5. How many bits does it take to send a single color value?

-Ans: 8

-6. What happens if you send more bits than this in a packet?

-Ans: It will take data as it comes and will not give correct color.

-7. How do you tell a WS2812 you’re done sending data?

-Ans: Out instruction waits for data and keep side pin low.

-8. How do you send data to more than one WS2812 in a chain?

-Ans: Connect DO of 1 module to DI of other and so on.
+You connect a WS2812 to a microcontroller by connecting GNDs of both microcontroller and WS2812, and then to a DI pin of WS2812 the GPIO pin of microcontroller is controlled.
+It translates bits to color values by making the LED turn On and off really fast so that we can see the color we want as generated.
+Using the data pin of microcontroller we will make DI high and low.
+OUT instruction and the low side pin tells a WS2812 that it's data sending is done.
+To send a single color value 8 bits are used.
+If we connect DO of one to DI of another module and so on we can send data to more than one WS2812 in a chain.
+If you send more bits than packet then it will not give the right color.

-# At the end of your writeup of section 3, reflect on the tools you used for modeling from a user interface design perspective.
+#### At the end of your writeup of section 3, reflect on the tools you used for modeling from a user interface design perspective. ####

-o What were some strengths/weaknesses of working with paper?
+**What were some strengths/weaknesses of working with paper?**

-strengths: Flexibility in representation
+strengths:

-weaknesses: time consuming and making changes is difficult
+It is easier to use, Ideas can be jotted down more quickly

+weaknesses:
+If something goes wrong then doing changes is difficult, numbering the sheets

-o What were some strengths/weaknesses of working with spreadsheets?
+**What were some strengths/weaknesses of working with spreadsheets?**

-strengths: much cleaner than paper model and saves time

-weaknesses: Regid way of representation (only tabular)
+strengths:
+As compared to others much clear, time efficient, easy to share, easier for large data.

+weaknesses:
+It is not good for small concepts.

-o How might you approach this task using other tools available to you?
+**How might you approach this task using other tools available to you?**

-Flowchart can also be used to show the flow of the code
+We can use some softwares for making the timing diagram.
+We can also use tools to form flow charts of the code for better understanding.
+We can even use an IDE for the code.

-Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)